 With such strong convictions, almost anything becomes possible — and not just healing from Lyme disease.

-We become willing to try new (and sometimes crazy) things to get the results we want.
+We become willing to try new (and sometimes challenging) things to get the results we want.
 We become more open-minded, willing to change, and voraciously curious about potential options.

 We take massive action.
 We don’t settle for the status quo, for ultimate failure, or for zero results.
 We know that, by golly, we will get what we want.